 Should you back off of a full golf workout program during your playing season or should you train the same all year round?

-Some would tell you to build strength in the off season and do more mobility and taper off during the season.
+Some trainers would tell you to build strength in the off season and do more mobility work and taper off during the season.
 But our Coach Kolby “K-Wayne” Tullier sees it differently.
+For him, training should be the same all year.

 Coach Kolby's Advice